misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-91">Adding a color stop</Figures>

 We’d have gotten the same result if we’d added green 50% there, but you get the idea.
 The gradient ray’s color goes smoothly from purple to green to gold, and then is solid gold beyond that point on the ray.

-This illustrates one difference between gradient lines (for linear gradients) and gradi‐ ent rays: a linear gradient is derived by extending the color at each point along the gradient line off perpendicular to the gradient line.
+This illustrates one difference between gradient lines (for linear gradients) and gradient rays: a linear gradient is derived by extending the color at each point along the gradient line off perpendicular to the gradient line.
 A similar behavior occurs with a radial gradient, except in that case, they aren’t lines that come off the gradient ray.
 Instead, they are ellipses that are scaled-up or scaled-down versions of the ellipse at the ending point.
 This is illustrated in Figure 9-92, where an ellipse shows its gradient ray and then the ellipses that are drawn at various points along that ray.

 <Figures figure="9-92">The gradient ray and some of the ellipses it spawns</Figures>

-That brings up an interesting question: how is the ending point (the 100% point, if you like) determined for each gradient ray?
-It’s the point where the gradient ray inter‐ sects with the shape described by the size.
-In the case of a circle, that’s easy: the gradi‐ ent ray’s ending point is however far from the center that the size value indicates.
+That brings up an interesting question: how is the ending point (the `100%` point, if you like) determined for each gradient ray?
+It’s the point where the gradient ray intersects with the shape described by the size.
+In the case of a circle, that’s easy: the gradient ray’s ending point is however far from the center that the size value `indicates`.
 So for a 25px circle gradient, the ending point of the ray is 25 pixels from the center.

 For an ellipse, it’s essentially the same operation, except that the distance from the center is dependent on the horizontal axis of the ellipse.
-Given a radial gradient that’s a 40px 20px ellipse, the ending point will be 40 pixels from the center and directly to its right.
+Given a radial gradient that’s a `40px 20px ellipse`, the ending point will be 40 pixels from the center and directly to its right.
 Figure 9-93 shows this in some detail.

 <Figures figure="9-93">Setting the gradient ray’s ending point</Figures>

 Another difference between linear gradient lines and radial gradient rays is that you can see beyond the ending point.
-If you recall, a linear gradient line is always drawn so that you can see the colors at the 0% and 100% points, but nothing beyond them;
-the gradient line can never be any smaller than the longest axis of the gradient image, and will frequently be longer than that.
+If you recall, a linear gradient line is always drawn so that you can see the colors at the 0% and 100% points, but nothing beyond them; the gradient line can never be any smaller than the longest axis of the gradient image, and will frequently be longer than that.
 With a radial gradient, on the other hand, you can size the radial shape to be smaller than the total gradient image.
 In that case, the color at the last color stop is extended outward from the ending point.
 (We’ve already seen this in several previous figures.)

 Conversely, if you set a color stop that’s beyond the ending point of a ray, you might get to see the color out to that stop.
 Consider the following gradient, illustrated in Figure 9-94:

 ```css
 radial-gradient(50px circle at center, purple, green, gold 80px)